UwUSnek/Lumen-Aurora/README.md

 # Lynx
-A volume rendering and physics engine with runtime procedural generation and advanced particle physics.
+A volume rendering and physics engine with runtime procedural generation and advanced physics.

 &nbsp;